prasannakoyalkar24/ONLINE_BOOK_STORE_SQL_PROJECT/README.md

-# Onine Book Store SQL Project
+# Online Book Store SQL Project

 **Project Title**: Onine Book Store
 **Database**: `Online_book_store`

 ## Project Overview
-The aim is to analyze the online bookstore dataset using SQL to uncover insights about book sales, customer behavior, and revenue trends.
+The aim is to analyze the online bookstore dataset using SQL to uncover insights about book sales, customer behaviour, and revenue trends.
 The goal is to perform data exploration, identify popular books and genres, and generate meaningful insights that can help improve sales and business decisions.

 ## Objectives